dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

  - what metric is suitable to determine what corrective action(s) is/are most appropriate
  - what data is needed for their calculation
  - collect the data (reliably, accurately and timely, ideally in real-time)
- - what representation of the data and metrics is most suitable for analytics and visualizations
+ - what representation of the data and metrics is most suitable for analytics and visualisations
- - only after all of the above, visualizations and dashboards are developed xxx
+ - only after all of the above, visualisations and dashboards are developed xxx
  Question: Confirm whether all DHIS2 metrics are "Manifestation" indicators? and whether all root cause indicators are only available in national eLMISs?